Robert-Phan/Conway/README.md

 # Conway
-A sad attempt at Conway's Game of Life in the command line
+A sad attempt at Conway's Game of Life using Windows Forms.